-U.S. macroeconomic data released in January revealed a resilient macroeconmic environment and improving employment situation despite record inflation, supply chain issues and ongoing labor market disruptions.
-The first estimate of Gross Domestic Product for the fourth quarter of 2021 showed that the U.S. grew at an annualized rate of 6.9%, significantly exceeding the consensus expectation.
-The unemployment rate was also better than the consensus estimate as it declined from 4.2% in November to 3.9% in December while the participation rate held steady at 61.9%.
-The December Consumer Price Index, released January 12 was the highest reading since 1982, showed a year-over-year increase of 7.0% which was slightly below the consensus estimate.
-Fourth quarter aggregate operating earnings were on track to climb over 7% quarter-over-quarter while increasing nearly 67% year-over-year.
-With over 33% of companies reporting, more than 81% met or exceeded analyst estimates.
+Data released in January showed a steady U.S. economy, stable labor market and slightly slower pace of inflation amidst ongoing tightening of monetary policy.
+The first estimate of Gross Domestic Product for the fourth quarter of 2022 showed that the U.S. grew by an annualized rate of 2.9%, better than the consensus expectation of 2.6%.
+The December unemployment rate of 3.5% was a decline from the prior month and was slightly better than the consensus estimate, while the participation rate ticked up to 62.3%.
+The December Consumer Price Index, released January 12, showed a year-over-year increase of 6.5%, which was in line with the consensus expectation.
+Fourth quarter aggregate operating earnings were on track to decline nearly 2.5% quarter-over-quarter while decreasing almost 5% year-over-year.
+With just over 33% of S&P 500® Index companies reporting, nearly 75% met or exceeded analyst estimates.

-Implied volatility, as measured by the Cboe® Volatility Index (the VIX®), averaged 23.18 in January.
-Consistent with its typical relationship, average implied volatility exceeded realized volatility, as measured by the standard deviation of daily returns for the S&P 500® Index, which was 18.72% for the month.
-January’s 4.5 percentage point spread between S&P 500® Index realized volatility and average implied volatility, often referred to as the Volatility Risk Premium, continued the 16-month trend of readings that have been above the historical monthly average of 4.2%.
-The VIX® opened January at its intra-month low of 16.60.
-As the equity market decline intensified, the VIX® climbed to a monthly intra-day high of 38.94 on January 24.
-The VIX® reached a closing high for the month of 31.96 on January 26.
-The VIX® ended the month at 24.83.
+Implied volatility, as measured by the Cboe® Volatility Index (the VIX®), averaged 20.17 in January.
+Consistent with its typical relationship, average implied volatility exceeded realized volatility, as measured by the standard deviation of daily returns for the S&P 500® Index, which was 16.66% for the month.
+The VIX® ended December at 21.67, reached an intra-month high of 22.90 on January 3, then drifted to an intra-month low of 18.35 on January 13.
+The VIX® ended the month at 19.40.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.